-- A. Ketone bodies as measured in urine grossly underestimate the degree of ketosis, because the common method uses sodium nitroprusside which reacts strongly with aceto-acetate, weakly with acetone, and not at all with β OHB.
-Yet the actual amount of β OHB may be 5times or more that of aceto-acetate, especially in the presence of acidosis.
-As acidosis is corrected and more of the β OHB is converted to aceto-acetate, it appears as if the ketosis is getting worse, when in fact acidosis and clinical parameters are improving.
-Measurements of β OHB via bedside meters or formal laboratory methods are better means to monitor "ketone" status. - B. After commencing treatment, acidosis may appear to worsen initially for 3 reasons [4].
-First, dilution of the total bicarbonate in the expanding fluid volume lowers the apparent bicarbonate concentration because the HCO3 is expressed as mm/L, and while the total mm may not yet have changed, they are distributed in a greater volume.
+- A. Ketone bodies measured in urine grossly underestimate the degree of ketosis, because the common method uses sodium nitroprusside which reacts strongly with aceto-acetate, weakly with acetone, and not at all with $\beta$ OHB.
+Yet the actual amount of $\beta$ OHB may be 5 times or more than aceto-acetate, especially in the presence of acidosis.
+As acidosis is corrected and more of the $\beta$ OHB is converted to aceto-acetate, it appears as if the ketosis is getting worse, when in fact acidosis and clinical parameters are improving.
+Measurements of $\beta$ OHB via bedside meters or formal laboratory methods are better means to monitor "ketone" status. - B. After commencing treatment, acidosis may appear to worsen initially for 3 reasons (4).
+First, dilution of the total bicarbonate in the expanding fluid volume lowers the apparent bicarbonate concentration because the HCO3 is expressed as mmol/L, and while the total mmols may not have changed, they are distributed in a greater volume.

 Second, with initially rapid rehydration, accumulated lactic acid enters into the circulation.
-Third, the β OHB acid is excreted in urine after it is converted to Na Butyrate; the Na derives from NaHCO3, leaving bicarbonate which combines with H+ to yield CO2 and H2O and permits loss of the CO2 in respiration.
-In these processes, bicarbonate(HCO3) and Na are lost, further depleting the bicarbonate content of plasma.
-With rehydration and insulin, which together curtail ketogenesis, acid base balance gradually returns to normal [4].
+Third, the βOHB acid is excreted in urine after it is converted to Na Butyrate; the Na derives from NaHCO3, leaving bicarbonate which combines with H+ to yield CO2 and H2O and permits loss of the CO2 in respiration.
+In these processes, bicarbonate (HCO3) and Na are lost, further depleting the bicarbonate content of plasma.
+With rehydration and insulin, which together curtail ketogenesis, acid base balance gradually returns to normal (4).